Staying on Budget

 In the evening:

-• Make the Tomato Green Bean Pasta
+• Follow the recipe for Tomato Green Bean Pasta

 Tomato Green Bean Pasta